as-sajid/JsonString/README.md

 # JsonString
-This converts a set of vallues to json string
+This converts a set of values to json string.
+This based on the Jackson libraries